PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 An introduction to VRP
 ======================

-The Vehicle Routing Problem (VRP) is one of the most well-studied problem in the field of operations research, motivated by numerous industrial applications.
+The vehicle routing problem (VRP) is one of the most well-studied problem in the field of operations research, motivated by numerous industrial applications.
 The overarching goal of the VRP is to determine a set of vehicle routes to fulfill all (or some) transportation requests at the lowest possible cost, while respecting all operational constraints.
-Motivated by the enormous potential for cost savings, designing efficient algorithms that can compute low cost solutions have been the central interest among VRP researchers in  recent decades.
+Motivated by the enormous potential for cost savings, designing efficient algorithms that can compute low cost solutions have been the central interest among VRP researchers.

-(TODO: insert delivery nice image here)
+(TODO: insert delivery nice image here?)

-While finding a feasible solution for a given VRP is often relatively simple, discovering the optimal solution can be considerably more complex as most VRP variants are classified as `NP-hard <https://en.wikipedia.org/wiki/NP-hardness>`_.
+While finding a feasible solution for a given VRP is often relatively simple, discovering the optimal solution can be considerably more complex as most VRP variants are classified as `NP-hard <https://en.wikipedia.org/wiki/NP-hardness>`_ problems.
-Various heuristics, metaheuristics, and exact methods have been developed to tackle the VRPTW, including but not limited to, local search, tabu search, genetic algorithms, and branch-and-cut algorithms.
+Various heuristics, metaheuristics, and exact methods have been developed to tackle the VRPTW, including but not limited to, local search, genetic algorithms, and branch-and-cut algorithms.

 .. note::

-    PyVRP focuses on the implementation of heuristic and metaheuristic algorithms to solve large-scale vehicle routing problems.
-For an exact state-of-the-art solution method, we refer to `VRPSolverEasy <https://github.com/inria-UFF/VRPSolverEasy>`_.
+    PyVRP primarily implements heuristic and metaheuristic algorithms for solving vehicle routing problems (VRPs).
+As these algorithms do not guarantee optimal solutions, we rigorously benchmark them to evaluate their effectiveness.
+For an exact state-of-the-art solver, we refer to `VRPSolverEasy <https://github.com/inria-UFF/VRPSolverEasy>`_.

 VRP variants
 ---------------------------

-We present here the VRP variants that are supported by PyVRP.
-We focus mainly on the nomenclature that is common in the academic literature, and we also present a formal definition for each of these variants.
+Here, we introduce the VRP variants supported by PyVRP, along with providing a formal definition for each of these variations.
-An extensive list VRP variants can be found in the seminal work by `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.
+An extensive list VRPs can be found in the seminal work by `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.

 .. note::